panoply/vscode-liquid/readme.md

 ### Shopify Liquid

 If you are using or have installed [Shopify Liquid](https://marketplace.visualstudio.com/items?itemName=Shopify.theme-check-vscode) then you _may_ need to choose (or alternate) between the Shopify Liquid extension and this extension.
-The Shopify Liquid extension is for Shopify projects (specifically themes) and provides a couple of great features which this extension does not (yet) support (like validations).
+The Shopify Liquid extension is for Shopify projects (specifically themes).

-These capabilities made available by Shopify Liquid are nice but they come with limitations as the extension (Shopify Liquid) does not support Windows and its LSP (Language Server) implementation requires Ruby to function making it rather resource heavy and exhaustive on your machine.
+The capabilities made available by Shopify Liquid are nice but they come with limitations as the extension (Shopify Liquid) does not support Windows and its LSP (Language Server) implementation requires Ruby to function making it rather resource heavy and exhaustive on your machine.
 Though the extra features like validations do indeed help in _some_ cases, they are specific to Shopify themes and not much use outside of that.

 _Capabilities available in the future release (Liquify) support all current features of the Shopify Liquid extension._